ChrisOspina/precommittest/README.md

 ```$ pre-commit-run --all-files```

-The output may look like the following
+The output may look like the following:

 ```
 $ pre-commit run --all-files